 WHO WE ARE

 The Wichita Indochinese Center, Inc. (WIC), a non-profit 501©(3) Kansas corporation, was founded in 1985 to serve refugees from Vietnam, Cambodia and Laos.
 These three countries are collectively called Indochina.
 WIC was formed to teach English to these refugees and to help them become productive citizens.
-Later WIC helped refugees from Somalia, Bosnia, Iraq etc. Since 1995 WIC has opened its English and civics classes to any adul whose first language is not English, not just refugees
+Later, WIC helped refugees from Somalia, Bosnia, Iraq etc. Since 1995 WIC has opened its English and civics classes to any adult, not just refugees, whose first language is not English.

 WHAT DO THE STUDENTS LEARN?/WHAT ARE THE OBJECTIVES?

 WIC’s primary objective is to teach the following skills to non-native speaking adults and help them become productive citizens:

 English reading, listening and overall communication skills.

 Job search skills, interviewing techniques, employability skills, job retention skills (Workforce preparation)

 Preparation and admission to post-secondary education or job training.